 - Museum of Anthropology – UBC’s MOA reopened on July 8th after being closed for quite a long time.

-- Museum of Vancouver – the museum with exhibits about Vancouver’s past is open again as of June 11th.
+- Museum of Vancouver – the museum with exhibits about Vancouver’s past reopened in June.

 - Riley Park Farmers Market – on Saturdays at Riley Park near Nat Bailey Stadium from 10:00 am to 2:00 pm.

 - Roedde House Museum – the historic house designed by Sir Francis Rattenbury in downtown Vancouver reopened to the public in July.

 - Science World – the science museum in downtown Vancouver at the eastern end of False Creek is open to the public as of August 1st, 2020.
 As of late October, however, the venue is only open on Thursdays, Fridays, Saturdays and Sundays.
 Also, the IMAX Theatre isn’t currently operating.

 - Vancouver Maritime Museum – the attraction at Vanier Park has been open since June.

 - Vancouver Mysteries – the company with crime-solving games in the streets of downtown Vancouver has resumed operations.